-Fig.5 - Ventro-dorsal radiograph showing branching pattern of hepatic duct, 1=Right intralobar duct, 1I=Interlobular branches of right lobe, 2=Left intralobar ducts, 2I=Proximal and distal left Intralobar duct, 2II=Intralobular branch of distal left intralobar duct, ILI= Isthmic branch of distal left intralobar duct
+Fig.5 - Ventro-dorsal radiograph showing branching pattern of hepatic duct, 1=Right intralobar duct, 1I=Interlobular branches of right lobe, 2=Left intralobar ducts, 2I=Proximal and distal left Intralobar duct, 2II=Intralobular branch of distal left intralobar duct, ILI= Isthmic branch of distal left intralobar duct.
+Also here DCL, VCL and RL should be explained as in other figures [captions to figures should be independent each from the other]

 4. DISCUSSION

-The gross morphology of the liver in Ostrich has been described by Bezuidenhout, 1986, Stornelli et al., 2006, Moslem, 2015 and Umar et al., 2021 [2, 3, 9, 10].
+The gross anatomy of the liver in the Ostrich has been described by Bezuidenhout, 1986, Stornelli et al., 2006, Moslem, 2015 and Umar et al., 2021 [2, 3, 9, 10].
 A thick, lanceolate-shaped liver was observed and it was deep red.
 The ostrich liver presented with a convex parietal surface and a concave visceral surface.
 The cranial aspect of the convex parietal surface exhibited a well-defined fossa to accommodate the apex of the heart.
 Ventrally, the parietal surface contacted the sternum.
 The caudally located, slightly concave visceral surface bordered the ventriculus posteriorly, while the proventriculus, lungs, oesophagus, and caudal vena cava bordered it dorsally.
-Prior investigations by [2, 9, 10] confer similar anatomical features in the liver of ostrich.
+Prior investigations by [2, 9, 10] confer similar anatomical features in the liver of the Ostrich.